Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

         return vegetable
 ```

 Looks legit.
-Problem is, if we run MyPy on it, we get:
+Problem is, if we run mypy on it, we get:

 ```console
 main.py:13: error: Argument 1 of "peel" is incompatible with supertype "VegetablePeeler"; supertype defines the argument type as "Vegetable"  [override]